 Norway and New York.

 In January 2015 I embarked on my first solo trip – a few nights in Oslo, and a week in New York.
 I’d never been to either before, so as you can imagine, was really excited.
-Though equally nervous – travelling on your own first time can be daunting, but once you’ve done it a few times, you get used to it.
+Though equally nervous – travelling on your own for the first time can be daunting, but once you’ve done it a few times, you get used to it.

-So I know what you’re thinking: Norway and New York is not your usual trip.
+I know what you’re probably thinking: Norway and New York is not your usual trip.
 Especially not together.
 Why Norway then?
 Well my few nights in Oslo were an added bonus really.
 I’d wanted to go to New York for some time, but flights were always so expensive.
 And flights that weren’t expensive were part of a package, based on two sharing.
 Not ideal as I’ve been single quite a while, and most of my friends are either couples and/or have kids.

 So when I saw flights for Norway to New York for £193 return, it seemed stupid not to just book them.
 And getting to Norway was just £75 return from Gatwick.
 Bargain.